Puja2481/Text-Data-Analysis-YouTube-dataset/README.md

 # Text-Data-Analysis-YouTube-dataset

+YouTube is the second most visited site in the world.
+YouTube attracts almost about 44% of all internet users.
+37% of all mobile internet traffic belongs to YouTube.
+So, why not to analyse its data?
+So, here we go:

 It is a text data analysis on youtube data.
 Basically, it is all about how people react to the videos.
 Sentimental Analysis is performed on the basis of likes, dislikes and comments.
 Link for the Dataset : https://www.kaggle.com/akshat0311/youtube-comments-sentiment-analysis